The 47th Proposition of Euclid

 One of the most widely read works of the ancient world was called Elements, a series of 13 books written by the Greek mathematician Euclid.
-The work was completed in Alexandria in 300BC, and covered the major mathematical and geometric concepts of the time.
-One of the problems, or propositions, is number 47, and covers the Pythagorean Theorem which postulates the hypotenuse of a right triangle.
+The work was completed in Alexandria in 300BC and covered the major mathematical and geometric concepts of the time.
+One of the problems, or propositions, is number 47 and covers the Pythagorean Theorem which postulates the hypotenuse of a right triangle.

-The 47th Proposition of Euclid is important in the masonic mysteries as it is the method by which the true square of the square is determined.
-The square, a tool used to ensure matters are square, is the perfect tool to reshape the rough-hewn corner stone into a perfect stone which can then be laid perfectly.
+The 47th Proposition of Euclid is important in the Masonic mysteries as it is the method by which the true square of the square is determined.
+The square, a tool used to ensure matters are square, is the perfect tool to reshape the rough-hewn cornerstone into a perfect stone which can then be laid perfectly.

-From this first stone the temple is rebuilt.
+From this first stone, the temple is rebuilt.

 The name Euclid was familiar to me at a very young age.
 Not because I knew who the mathematician was, but because there was at one time a brand of mining truck which was called Euclid.
 The brand was eventually acquired by Hitachi and the modern version of the large truck is now sold and serviced under the latter and more familiar name.

 There is a place in Newfoundland where I was born called Fair Island.
-It is one of many islands where people first settled and built homes before moving, or consolidating if you will, into the larger island where commerce and trade was more effective.
+It is one of many islands where people first settled and built homes before moving, or consolidating if you will, into the larger island where commerce and trade were more effective.
 Homes were lifted off their foundations and either floated across the water or dragged across the ice to the main island where they were placed upon new foundations.

 Fair Island is one of the most peaceful places I’ve ever experienced.
 The Atlantic Ocean pounds its rocky shores.
 It is the crash of two worlds colliding for the purpose of further solidifying matter.
 It is a place of primordial creation.
 A place from which man can experience all moments as one.

-Unfortunately my father had to move us to Alberta for work.
+Unfortunately, my father had to move us to Alberta for work.
 Our new foundations were laid in the town of Fort McMurray in 1977.
 The mine my father worked for was called Great Canadian Oil Sands.
 The transition was another crash of two worlds.
 One of primordial experience and the other a method of extracting buried primordial resources.

 This is where I first came into contact with the name Euclid.